satyamsrivastva2007-eng/satyam--demo/README.md

 # satyam--demo
-this is my first Git Repository author- Satyam kumar
+this is my first Git Repository.
+Author- Satyam kumar